 The brief was anchored in the heart of Siren’s purpose: to enable people to thrive.
 The team also wanted to create a physical manifestation of the Siren brand philosophy that ‘it’s what’s on the inside that matters’.

-Siren’s response was to draw on their years of experience designing from some of the biggest companies in the Asia Pacific, along with the creation of communities and co-working spaces, and to put those learnings into practice.
+Siren’s response was to draw on their years of experience designing from some of the biggest companies in Asia Pacific, along with the creation of communities and co-working spaces, and to put those learnings into practice.
 To realise an environment that created a dynamic community, that was creative and clever and that helped to inspire design thinking.
 They also wanted to ensure that the space was highly functional, efficient and multi-use.
-A place that could work for their team, be a living example of Siren’s design philosophy, and also serve as a hub for clients, suppliers, and consultants.
+A place that could work for their team, be a living example of Siren’s design philosophy, and to also serve as a hub for clients, suppliers and consultants.

 Siren’s previous office was in the JustCo co-working space.
 A space Siren had also designed for a client they had worked with for years.
 This philosophy of immersing themselves in their own designs has been a powerful process from which the whole team gets to experience their designs in action and to learn from it and bring it to each new design.

 As Siren outgrew the JustCo space, they realised that they had an opportunity to create their own design hub, and to put all of their design thinking into action.

 Siren’s key drivers were to bring their purpose and mission to life.
 They took a collaborative approach, engaging with their team and focused on being lean and efficient, to reduce waste and maximise re-use where possible.
 Their approach was really a form of ‘inside out’ architecture.
 Focusing on the people and the community first, and then expanding that to the physical form.